codecasm/freelance-registration-template/README.md

-# freelance
+# FreeLance Web Template
-webpage for freelance registration
+webpage for freelance registration and
 You can use it for learning or deploying purpose